The top 5 HR basics for small businesses

 But that only makes it more important to be prepared for those moments.
 Delicate situations like raising performance issues with a team member, taking disciplinary action against an employee or even being forced to make redundancies… those situations bring you into contact with employment laws that a small business owner probably doesn't understand as well they need to.
 What's more, how you deal with those moments will have a huge impact on the morale of the rest of your team.

 The good news is that it's entirely possible to prepare for those situations without having to bring in your own full-time HR team.
-Many small businesses choose to partner with a service like Charlie's HR Advice.
-With HR Advice, you can get live, on-demand support from your own dedicated HR Advisor at a price your business can afford.
+Many small businesses choose to partner with HR support for small businesses like Charlie's HR Advice.
+You can get live, on-demand support from your own dedicated HR Advisor at a price your business can afford.